Ivordir/StardewValleyStonks/src/WebApp/Info/Info.md

   This affects the number of items harvested from a giant crop.
   Surprisingly, gold and steel axes provide the highest expected shaved items.

+Irrigated
+: enable this setting to apply the irrigation growth speed bonus (25%) to Rice and Taro.

 Special Charm
 : you can check your in-game wallet to see if you have this unlocked.
-  This setting has little effect but is included nevertheless.
+  This setting has a very small effect on the number of crops harvested.

 Luck Buff
 : this is the in-game luck buff you have at the time of harvesting.
-  This setting has little effect but is included nevertheless.
+  This setting has a very small effect on the number of crops harvested.

 Quality Artisan Products
 : if you play with the [quality artisan products](https://www.moddrop.com/stardew-valley/mods/707502-quality-artisan-products) mod, you can enable this setting.